Dane Ingham: Perth Glory

+Newcastle Jets

+On 1 July 2021, Ingham was announced at Newcastle Jets on a two year contract.

+Sabah

+On 16 June 2025, Ingham moved to Malaysia Super League club Sabah.

 International career

 Eligible for Australia, New Zealand, or Samoa, Ingham was called up to the New Zealand national squad for World Cup qualifiers in March 2017, along with his brother Jai.
 He made his debut on 28 March 2017 against Fiji.
 Ingham was selected as part of the New Zealand squad for the 2017 FIFA Confederations Cup, playing all three games for the All Whites.

+On 25 June 2021, Ingham was called up to the New Zealand squad for the delayed 2020 Summer Olympics.